TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

 Add TypoScript in the backend
 =============================

+..  versionchanged:: 13.1
+    TypoScript on a per-site basis can now be entered via :ref:`sites and sets <typoscript-site-sets>` It is still possible but not recommended to keep TypoScript in the backend in TYPO3 13.

 At its most basic, TypoScript is entered manually in both the :guilabel:`Constants` and :guilabel:`Setup` fields of template records (which are stored in the database in table "sys_template").